ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 - in replies to pollination POSTs;
 - asking its supported logs for the current STH directly or indirectly;
-- via some other (currently unspecified) mechanism.
+- resolving a SCT to a STH via an inclusion proof
+- resolving one STH to another via a consistency proof

 HTTPS clients (who have STHs), CT auditors, and monitors SHOULD pollinate STH pools with STHs.
-Which STHs to send and how often pollination should happen is regarded as policy and out of scope for this document with exception of certain privacy concerns.
+Which STHs to send and how often pollination should happen is regarded as policy and out of scope for this document with exception of privacy concerns explained in the next section.

 An HTTPS client could be tracked by giving it a unique or rare STH.
 To address this concern, we place restrictions on different components